idealparable/BibleQ/DidLazarusWriteJohn.md

 Although it would also be unlikely he was even personally consulted for that, since he might have been a bit busy at the time, depending on where he was when the arresting group arrived with Jesus related to where Unnamed Disciple was.

-## Fishy
+## Rabbit: Fishy

 [Update after draft: Okay this section became so long even for me it feels a bit cruel to just toss the reader into it.
-I do recommend reading all of it.
+I do recommend reading all of it; this is how you follow a trail of evidence wherever it leads, thoroughly.
 But if you want to skip to its conclusion, click here: [Skip Rabbit: Fishy](#skip-rabbit-fishy).
 We've got weightier meat still to get to so... either way make sure you don't abandon this hopelessly long article (sorry for that).]

 Let's look at the final chapter of John now, and see why it seems fishy to argue that the Unnamed Disciple who let Peter in can't be John because John as a fisherman can't know Caiaphas.